DIPlib/diplib/DIPthoughts.md

 indications of a license at all...
-Another alternative is [*Kiss FFT*](https://sourceforge.net/projects/kissfft/), a simple FFT written in a single C++ header file and BSD licensed, and presumably quite a bit faster than the current FFT implementation in DIPlib.
+Another alternative is [*Kiss FFT*](https://sourceforge.net/projects/kissfft/), a simple FFT written in a single C++ header file and BSD licensed, and presumably quite a bit faster than the current FFT implementation in *DIPlib*.
 However, the implementation on OpenCV is 4 to 10 times faster than *Kiss FFT* in my quick test with various array sizes (even if less precise).